Symbols#

 - info()[source]#

-Information about the values and size of the array symbol.
+Return information about the values and size of the symbol.

-Symbols sometimes need to know information about their predecessor(s) in order to determine whether they define a valid operation.
+Symbols might need information about their predecessor(s) to determine whether they define a valid operation.
 For example, a

 Examples

-When we index the constant array from the set we create another dynamic array with its size derived from set
+If a constant array is indexed from a set, that creates another dynamic array with size derived from the set.

 >>> b = c[s] >>> b.info() ArrayInfo(min=0.0, max=4.5, integral=False, size=...) >>> sizeinfo = b.info().size >>> sizeinfo.multiplier Fraction(1, 1) >>> sizeinfo.symbol.id() == s.id() # size is defined by the set True >>> sizeinfo.offset Fraction(0, 1) >>> sizeinfo.min 0 >>> sizeinfo.max 10